1. Introduction

 The Family Code of the Philippines (Executive Order No. 209) governs familial relationships, including obligations for “support.”
 Key articles on support include Articles 194 to 208.

-• Article 195 stipulates that the following persons are obliged to support each other:
+Article 195 provides that the following persons are obliged to support each other:

-• Article 194 defines “support” as everything indispensable for sustenance, dwelling, clothing, medical or psychological care, education, and transportation.
+Article 194 defines “support” as everything indispensable for sustenance, dwelling, clothing, medical attendance, education, and transportation, in keeping with the financial capacity of the family.
 Education includes schooling or training for a profession, trade, or vocation, even beyond the age of majority.
+Transportation includes expenses in going to and from school, or to and from place of work.

-Under this framework, children have a legally recognized obligation to provide support to their parents (whether legitimate or illegitimate), provided that the parent is in need.
+Under this framework, children may have a legally recognized obligation to provide support to their parents, provided that the legal relationship is established and the requirements for support are present.

 2.2 The Civil Code